-- 9. Obtain and review a report from the independent auditor at least annually regarding (a) the independent auditor's internal quality-control procedures, including its peer review report, (b) any inquiry or investigation by governmental or professional authorities, within the preceding five years, regarding one or more independent audits carried out by the independent auditor, and any steps taken to deal with any such issue, (c) relationships between the independent auditor and the Company. - 10.
-Evaluate the qualifications, performance and independence of the independent auditor and present its conclusions with respect to the independent auditor to the Board on at least an annual basis. - 11.
-Monitor the rotation of the lead audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by law. - 12.
-Establish policies for the Company's hiring of employees or former employees of the independent auditor who participated in the audit of the Company.
+- 10. Obtain and review a report from the principal independent auditor at least annually regarding (a) the principal independent auditor's internal quality-control procedures, including its peer review report, (b) any inquiry or investigation by governmental or professional authorities, within the preceding five years, regarding one or more independent audits carried out by the principal independent auditor, and any steps taken to deal with any such issue, (c) relationships between the principal independent auditor and the Company. - 11.
+Evaluate the qualifications, performance and independence of the principal independent auditor and present its conclusions with respect to the principal independent auditor to the Board on at least an annual basis. - 12.
+Monitor the rotation of the principal independent auditor's lead audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by law. - 13.
+Establish policies for the Company's hiring of employees or former employees of the principal independent auditor who participated in the audit of the Company.